 Visitation 4 to 7 p.m.
 Monday, Jan.
 13, Halligan McCabe-DeVries Funeral Home, 614 Main St., Davenport, Iowa.

 Mass of Christian Burial funeral service 10:30 a.m.
 Tuesday, Jan.
 14 at Our Lady Of Victory Catholic Church, 4105 N Division St., Davenport, Iowa.

 Burial following the funeral Tuesday at Rock Island National Cemetery – Rock Island (Illinois) Arsenal.

 Memorials may be made to C.A.S.I. or to the American Legion Post 26, Davenport.

-To send flowers to Mary Ellen (Carlin) Ehlert's family, please visit our floral section.
+To send flowers to Mary Ellen (Carlin) Ehlert's family, please visit our floral store.